![]() |

 Welcome to the website of Sheila Sturgeon Freitas, Ph.D.

-Specializing in helping children, adults and families with complex issues relating to trauma, adoption and giftedness, Dr. Sturgeon Freitas is an Idaho licensed psychologist with offices in Meridian (Telehealth available).
+Specializing in helping children, adults and families with complex issues, Dr. Sturgeon Freitas is an Idaho licensed psychologist with offices in Meridian (Telehealth available).

 As a clinical psychologist, I have extensive experience working with children, teens, adults, families and couples of all ages.
 Having received my Master’s in Clinical Psychology in 1998 and my Doctorate in 2005, I work collaboratively with my clients to address the issues that have led them to seek help.

-While I frequently work with clients addressing general stressful life events, mood, anxiety or relationship issues, I carry specific specialization in adoption, complex trauma, gifted and talented issues and bereavement.
+While I frequently work with clients addressing general day to day issues, stressful life events, mood, anxiety or relationship issues, I carry specific specialization in the impact of early life trauma, single and multiple event trauma, and complex trauma.

-I have unique expertise in the areas of adoption, attachment, trauma, abuse (physical/sexual/emotional), PTSD, and foster care, with experience working on both the social work and clinical sides of each of these issues.
-As a social worker, I was a director of a foster family agency, foster parent educator, houseparent for an adolescent girls group home, crisis intervention worker, and with the Department of Children and Family Services, a foster-care reunification worker and an adoptions worker.
-As a clinician, I have extensive training and in-depth treatment experience in all of these issues, including intense and specialized work with complex trauma, dissociative disorders, sexual abuse victims, perpetrators, and their families (children through adults).
-I have further provided expert testimony in these areas.
+I have unique expertise in the areas of adoption, attachment, reunification, trauma, abuse (physical/sexual/emotional), PTSD, and foster care, with experience working on both the social work and clinical sides of each of these issues.
+As a social worker, I ran a small foster family agency, taking a hands on approach to all aspects of the agency.
+I additionally have worked the front lines as a child protection worker both in reunification and adoptions.
+On the clinical end, I have extensive training and in-depth experience in treating all of these issues, including intense and specialized work with complex trauma, dissociative disorders, and sexual abuse victims, perpetrators, and their families (children through adults).
+I have provided countless trainings and workshops for foster parents, social workers and therapists across the state and have provided expert testimony in many of these areas.

 In treatment of these issues, I pay significant emphasis on how trauma and neglect impacts brain organization, general development, one’s ability to self-soothe, behavioral and emotional regulation, and ability to relate to and invest in relationships with others.
-I treat the entire spectrum of trauma-related issues, including mood, anxiety, oppositional defiance, attachment disruptions, post-hospitalization stabilization, sexual acting out, dissociation and AD/HD symptoms.
-I draw on a number of treatment interventions, including attachment-focused play and relationship building within the family unit, narration and integration of the trauma, ARC, EMDR (level II trained), DBT, TBRI, TF-CBT, targeting of sympathetic over-arousal, art, containment and more general trauma processing strategies.
+I treat the entire spectrum of trauma-related issues, including mood, anxiety, attachment disruptions, post-hospitalization stabilization, acting out, dissociation, AD/HD symptoms and relational impact.
+I draw on a number of treatment theories and interventions, including but not limited to, attachment-focused play and relationship building, narration, ARC, EMDR, DBT, TBRI, TF-CBT, Internal Family Systems/Parts work, Polyvagal, and expressive therapies.
+The overall goal is the integration and processing of trauma, while recognizing how the habits of trauma can endure across the lifespan.
 The pace with which a sense of safety and security can be internalized frequently determines the pace of treatment.
-As such, it is not surprising that treatment for these issues typically requires extensive time and intervention with the family as a whole.
+As such, it is not surprising that treatment for these issues typically requires extensive time and intervention that includes core relationships.

-In addition to trauma, EMDR and adoption work, I also enjoy working with more general stressful life events.
-These can include bereavement issues, post-divorce adjustment, step-family, relationship issues, etc. I also address non-trauma focused AD/HD, higher functioning Autism Spectrum Disorder and Obsessive-Compulsive Disorder.
+In addition, I also enjoy working with more general stressful life events.
+These can include issues around bereavement, work or school, post-divorce adjustment, step-family, relationship issues, gifted and talented, etc. I also address non-trauma focused AD/HD, higher functioning Autism Spectrum Disorder and Obsessive-Compulsive Disorder.

 Finally, I am published in the area of bereavement, specifically in the area of conjugal loss (i.e. death of a spouse).
 My research focused on how on how the quality of one's relationship with their spouse prior to the death, impacted the bereaved's long-term adjustment.
 This work specifically looked at the internalized attachments of their spouse.
 I have additionally presented at numerous conferences at different stages of this and other research work during my time in graduate school.